Come Josephine in My Flying Machine

-"Come Josephine In My Flying Machine" is a popular song with music by Fred Fisher and lyrics by Alfred Bryan.
+Come Josephine in My Flying Machine is a popular song with music by Fred Fisher and lyrics by Alfred Bryan.

-History

 First published in 1910, the composition was originally recorded by Blanche Ring and was, for a time, her signature song.
 Ada Jones and Billy Murray recorded a duet in November 1910, which was released the following year.
 There have been many subsequent recordings of the pop standard.